History of the nude in art: Prehistory

-Prehistoric art is the art developed from the Stone Age (Upper Paleolithic, Mesolithic and Neolithic) to the Metal Age, periods where the first manifestations that can be considered as artistic by human beings appeared.
-In the Paleolithic (25,000– 8000 BC), man hunted and lived in caves, producing so-called cave paintings.
-After a transition period (Mesolithic, 8000–6000 BC), in the Neolithic (6000– 3000 BC) man became sedentary and dedicated himself to agriculture, with increasingly complex societies where religion gained importance and the production of handicrafts began.
-Finally, in the so-called Metal Age (3000–1000 BC), the first protohistoric civilizations emerged.
+Prehistoric art is the art developed from the Stone Age (Upper Paleolithic, Mesolithic and Neolithic) to the Metal Age, periods where the first manifestations that can be considered as artistic by humans appeared.
+In the Paleolithic (25,000– 8000 BC), humans hunted and lived in caves, producing cave paintings.
+In the Neolithic (6000– 3000 BC), humans developed agriculture which promoted increasingly complex societies where religion gained importance and the production of handicrafts began.
+In the Metal Age (3000–1000 BC), the first protohistoric civilizations emerged.